How do you organise and plan a raffle?

 Where can I find raffle prizes?

 If you are finding it difficult raising money for a cash prize then why not try your local community?
 After all, it's usually in their best interest as they will get some free promotion.
-For example, The local restaurant or pub can offer a gift voucher or free dinner, local salons can offer a free hair appointment.
-In fact any type of voucher from a local business is a win win as it's a prize for you, and a potential new customer for them.
+For example, the local restaurant or pub can offer a gift voucher or free dinner, local salons can offer a free hair appointment.
+Any type of voucher from a local business is a win-win — it is a prize for you and a potential new customer for them.

 You can reach out to people via social networks to offer prizes in return for special mentions on your next newsletter or even mention on the ticket itself.
 People are often more generous than you expect so don't be afraid to ask.
 After all, it's for a good cause!